seance/paraverse/pages/characters.md

 Most character actions are resolved through the application of skills.

 Each skill is governed by a primary stat, whose value is here denoted `P`.
 The base value of a skill is derived as `P - 10` (can be negative).
 See [list of skills](#list-of-skills) for a list of which stats govern which skills.

-See also TODO(experience, half plus one, skillsets, abilities).

 ### Skill Resolution